 In order to derive the domestic retail price for each service in 2017 we assume that retail prices in 2017 will remain at the same level of 2014.
 We first estimated domestic retail prices in 2014 using the information provided by operators in their response to the autumn information request by dividing total revenues per service by total service volumes.
 However, this resulted in relatively high retail prices for most operators.
-For this reason, we did not consider this approach appropriate and instead opted for using country domestic retail prices from a price study recently conducted for DG CNECT.98 We underline that, by taking this approach, the results of the sustainability assessment are likely to be more conservative than if we used the retail prices derived using operators' own data (i.e. all other things being equal, using the high retail prices may have on retail roaming margins of operators with a negative roaming traffic imbalance under RLAH conditions).
+For this reason, we did not consider this approach appropriate and instead opted for using country domestic retail prices from a price study recently conducted for DG CNECT.
+We underline that, by taking this approach, the results of the sustainability assessment are likely to be more conservative than if we used the retail prices derived using operators' own data (i.e. all other things being equal, using the high retail price estimates derived from operators' data is likely to attenuate the effect that wholesale roaming prices may have on retail roaming margins of operators with a negative roaming traffic imbalance under RLAH conditions).